-Our work with organizations that are changing as part of a merger or acquisition or those simply recalibrating their go-to-market messaging always begins with focused research.
+Organizations that are changing as part of a merger or acquisition or those simply recalibrating their go-to-market messaging always begin with focused research.
 The goal of this research is to identify stakeholder and market perceptions, needs, challenges and expectations and use the findings from this work to shape the brand and message evolution.
-Our primary means of capturing this information lies in creating engaging surveys that elicit candid and authentic responses.
+The primary means of capturing this information lies in creating engaging surveys that elicit candid and authentic responses.

-There are three groups that you should typically reach out to – current customers, prospective customers and individuals attached to recently lost deals.
-All possess an unbiased outside-in perspective of your company that your internal teams wouldn’t be able to provide.
+You want to reach out to your current customers, prospective customers and individuals attached to recently lost deals.
+All of these groups of people possess an unbiased perspective of your company that your internal teams would not be able to provide.

-Current customers generally have well-formed thoughts of what they do/don’t like about various aspects of your organization and where they’d like to see you go next.
-Prospects (or leads in the early stages of your sales pipeline) illuminate the criteria they apply in evaluating service or solution providers.
+Current customers generally have well-formed thoughts of what they do or do not like about various aspects of your organization and where they would like to see you go next.
+Prospects illuminate the criteria they apply in evaluating service or solution providers.
 Stakeholders that were part of recently lost deals shed light on the tipping points that made them go in another direction.
-IMPORTANT: To avoid bias and ensure objectivity, this research should be conducted by an outside party or company.
+It is important to avoid bias and ensure objectivity.
+To ensure this, the research should be conducted by an outside party or company.

 Questions to ask your survey participants might include:

-- What attributes of a brand do you look when evaluating a service/solution/product provider?
+- What attributes of a brand do you look at when evaluating a service, solution or product provider?

 - What do you like most about the current approach and offerings of XYZ company?